 - Keep the pet away from the lawn while it is being mowed.

 Omega 3 Fatty Acid Supplements

-These products are NOT analogous to adding oil to the pet's food.
-Instead, these special fatty acids act as medications, disrupting the production of inflammatory chemicals within the skin.
+These products are NOT analogous to adding dietary oil to the pet's food, be it olive oil, coconut oil, corn oil etc. Instead, these special fatty acids act as medications, disrupting the production of inflammatory chemicals within the skin.
 By using these supplements, it may be possible to postpone the need for steroids/cortisones or reduce the dose of steroid needed to control symptoms.
 It takes a good 6 weeks to build up enough omega 3 fatty acids in the body to see a difference.